 Monitoring the Collaborative Implementation of the Action Plan

 Monitoring the collaborative implementation of the Action Plan is vital to understanding how the Action Plan is driving meaningful change across the rare disease sector.
-Stewardship of the Action Plan is a key focus area of RVA’s Strategic Plan for 2025-2027.
+Stewardship of the Action Plan is a key focus area of RVA’s Strategic Plan for 2024-2027.

 Between September and October 2022 and during February 2023, RVA conducted an activity scan—the first measure, at the time, of Action Plan progress since its launch in 2020—inviting the rare disease sector to share projects, initiatives and achievements.

-Go to the 2023 Status Report.
+Read the 2023 Status Report.

 Understanding Impact Across the Rare Disease Sector Using the Most Significant Change Methodology